Glossary of terms and abbreviations

 Fines (glass)

 Unsorted sub 5-10 mm glass material left over from the glass beneficiation process.
 It can contain contamination including plastics and small pieces of metals.
-These fines can be further processed to produce a glass sand product that has a number of uses.
+These fines can be further processed to produce a glass sand product that has good markets.

 FIS (free in store)